PHPass, the go-to password hashing library

 echo 'We have found a match!';

-I am an avid CodeIgniter user at present, and was happy to discover that a quick search on GitHub returned a very cool PHPass wrapper library (love the use of the ‘_call’ function).
-The library can be found here.
+I am an avid CodeIgniter user at present, and I was happy to discover that a quick search on GitHub returned a very cool PHPass wrapper library (I love the use of the _call

 Update

-Since the release of PHP 5.5 an even simpler set of functions have been added to the core (documentation found here), and it is recommended that you take advantage of these instead.
-Anthony Ferrara, the creator of the update has also provided a library for backwards compatability (>= PHP 5.3.7) here.
+Since the release of PHP 5.5, an even simpler set of functions has been added to the core (documentation found here), and it is recommended that you take advantage of these instead.
+Anthony Ferrara, the creator of the update, has also provided a library for backwards compatibility (>= PHP 5.3.7) here.